wgu-opensource/osmt/README.md

 1. If given the option, navigate to the "Admin" section.
 2. Navigate to Applications.
 Create an Application Integration, select the "OIDC - OpenID Connect" option and "Web Application" option.
 3. Under the "General Settings" area:
-   - Enter an "App integeration name".
+   - Enter an "App integration name".
 The intention here is local OSMT development.
    - Enter a "Sign-in redirect URIs", use `http://localhost:8080/login/oauth2/code/okta`
    - Enter a "Sign-out redirect URIs", use `http://localhost:8080`
 4. Under the "Assignments" area: